How to Clean and Lubricate a Chain

 Once your chain cleaner is filled with solvent, begin turning the cranks of your bicycle backwards for at least thirty revolutions.

 Once you have cycled thirty revolutions, remove your chain cleaning device and pour the solvent into a separate container.

 Once the contaminants have settled to the bottom of the container, the solvent can be reused.
 Always check with local authorities for information on how to dispose of your used solvents.
-Rinse out your chain cleaner and refill it with soapy water the repeat the process of installation and cycle your chain through the chain cleaner until your chain is thoroughly rinsed.
+Rinse out your chain cleaner and refill it with soapy water, then repeat the process of installation and cycling your chain through the chain cleaner until your chain is thoroughly rinsed.
 While you are cleaning your chain, it’s a good idea to wipe off other parts of your drivetrain that may need attention, like the chainrings, rear cogs, and rear derailleur pulleys.

 Wipe off your chain by running it through a clean, dry rag and leave your chain to air-dry or use an air compressor to blow the excess water off of your chain.
 Once the chain is dry it is important to relubricate your chain.

-Use lube such as Park Tool CL-1 to lube the chain at each individual rivet.
+Use a purpose-made chain lube such as Park Tool CL-1 to lube the chain.
+Apply a small drop to each individual rivet.
 Next, use a clean, dry rag to wipe the excess lube from your chain to prevent dirt from collecting on your chain.